dwl38/MPhil-Scientific-Computing/WA-2/README.md

 The project structure is as follows:

+- `📁 venv`: Python virtual environment needed to run the MACE models

+> [!IMPORTANT]
+> This repository does not contain the Python environment files themselves, due to large filesizes!
+Run the script `venv/setup.sh` to download and install the environment, and `source venv/bin/activate` to activate the environment, before running any script.

 - `📁 data`: Data files to begin training from

 > [!IMPORTANT]
-> The actual data file, `data/input.xyz` itself, is not in this repository due to large file size!
+> The actual data files are not in this repository due to large file size!

-- `📁 finetune`: Fine-tuned model, derived from MACE-MP-0
+- `📁 finetune`: Fine-tuned model, derived from MACE-MP-0b

 - `📁 scratch`: Model trained from scratch, with the same hyperparameters as the finetuned model